 Setting up react-native for the web is quite easy with the expo.
 Since expo SDK version 33, expo gave the support of react-native web.
 Check out this detailed article for the react-native-web setup with the expo.

 Great Development Experience

-React-navigation is one of the most popular navigation library for react-native, and since version 3.0 it has extended the support for react-native for the web as well.
+React-navigation is one of the most popular navigation libraries for react-native, and since version 3.0 it has extended the support for react-native for the web as well.
 Here is a great article if you are interested in integrating react-navigation with react-native-web.

 Styling react-native-web component is exactly the same as styling react-native components.
 In case, you want to have specific styling for the web, you can always write the conditional styling using Platform.OS === ‘web’ check.